 I noticed my recent blogging frenzy has been somewhat contagious – I’ve watched as a few friends have successfully branded themselves and started their own blogs in the past few weeks and it makes me super happy!

-If you’ve always wanted to start a blog but weren’t sure how, this post is for you.
+If you’ve always wanted to start a blog or want to create a DIY website for your business but weren’t sure how, this post is for you.

 Stop stressing about SiteGround v BlueHost v Hostgator…and Wix v Weebly v Squarespace v WordPress…

 I highly recommend hosting your own site.
-I used to host with WordPress.com (when my domain was mishvo.wordpress.com) for free and that’s great if you’re just using your blog for personal reasons but if you want to grow your audience/monetize your blog/blog for business reasons, you need to get off the free platform and dive into the world of self-hosting (a nice unintentional swimming metaphor there;)
+I used to host with WordPress.com (when my domain was mishvo.wordpress.com) for free and that’s great if you’re just using your blog for personal reasons but if you want to grow your audience, monetize your blog, or use your site for business reasons, you need to get off the free platform and dive into the world of self-hosting (a nice unintentional swimming metaphor there;)

 Who should I host with?

-I am so sick of seeing this asked because a quick Google search or post in any forum/Facebook group will bring you the obvious answer: SiteGround.
+I am so sick of seeing this asked in Facebook groups because a quick Google search or search in any forum/Facebook group will bring you the obvious answer: SiteGround.

 So what convinced me to use Siteground instead of Bluehost?